bluesky/bluesky/docs/source/api_changes.rst

   * Events produced by monitors are now checked against their corresponding Descriptor document.
   * In the run stop document, 'num_changes' will now contain descriptors even if they have no events associated with them.
-  * Documents are now tested against schema when they are composed.
+  * Events produced by monitors are now checked against their corresponding Descriptor document.

 v1.11.0 (2023-06-06)
 ====================